Help MCF love on children with beds, food, medical care, and education.

-Presently MCF has 10 children’s dorms on the Ndalani campus and another 9 dorms on the Yatta campus.
-Recently MCF was able to build a new two story girls dorm on the Ndalani campus which will accommodate up to 80 children.
+Presently MCF has 10 children’s dorms on the Ndalani campus and another 9 dorms on the Malindi campus.
+Recently MCF was able to build a new two-story girls' dorm on the Ndalani campus which will accommodate up to 80 children.

 Current Housing Needs: We presently need furnishings for a new girls' dorm finished during covid.

-MCF currently operates a small clinic on their campuses in the communities of Ndalani and Yatta, designed to fulfill the basic medical and preventive needs of the MCF orphanage and staff.
+MCF currently operates a small clinic on its campuses in the communities of Ndalani and Yatta, designed to fulfill the basic medical and preventive needs of the MCF orphanage and staff.